 To see details of your RDS DB instances, go to the RDS Instance dataset in Observe.
 Dashboards provides an overview of the state of your DB instances:

 This board includes visualizations with information about your instances.
 Use it to answer questions such as:

-How many instances do I have of each DB engine type, and what versions do they use?
+How many instances exist of each DB engine type, and what versions do they use?

 How many instances of each instance class?